Partitions of Baire space into compact sets: A Sacks-indestructible maximal a.d.f.s. family

 \section{A Sacks-indestructible maximal a.d.f.s.\ family}

-Similar to the construction of a Sacks-indestructible maximal eventually different family in \cite{sacksmed} in this section we will prove that CH implies the existence of a maximal a.d.f.s.\ family which stays maximal even after forcing with countably supported iteration or product of Sacks forcing of any length.
-Together with an isomorphism-of-names argument we will then show that the Sacks extension satisfies $\spec(\aT) = \simpleset{\aleph_1, \c}$ where $\c$ may be any cardinal of uncountable cofinality.
+In the last section we have seen that $\spec(\aT)$ can be arbitrarily large, in fact it may be a superset of any set of regular uncountable cardinals.
+Contrarily, in this section we will prove that CH implies the existence of a maximal a.d.f.s.\ family which stays maximal even after forcing with countably supported iteration or product of Sacks forcing of any length.
+Together with an ``isomorphism of names"-argument we will then that the Sacks-product extension satisfies $\spec(\aT) = \simpleset{\aleph_1, \c}$ where $\c$ may be any cardinal of uncountable cofinality.
+Thus, consistently $\aT = \aleph_1$ and $\spec(\aT)$ is minimal.

 We begin with a brief reminder of the definitions of Sacks forcing and countably supported Sacks forcing and their fusion sequences.

-\begin{definition} Let $T \subseteq 2^{<\omega}$ be a tree. \begin{enumerate} \item Let $s \in T$ then $T_s := \set{t \in T}{s \subseteq t \text{ or } t \subseteq s}$. \item $\spl(T) := \set{s \in T}{s \concat 0 \in T \text{ and } s \concat 1 \in T}$ is the set of all splitting nodes of $T$. \item $T$ is perfect iff for all $s \in T$ there is $t \in \spl(T)$ such that $s \trianglelefteq t$. \item $\SS := \set{T \subseteq 2^{<\omega}}{T\text{ is a perfect tree}}$ ordered by inclusion is Sacks forcing. \end{enumerate} \end{definition}
+\begin{definition} Let $T \subseteq 2^{<\omega}$ be a tree. \begin{enumerate} \item Let $s \in T$ then $T_s = \set{t \in T}{s \subseteq t \text{ or } t \subseteq s}$. \item $\spl(T) = \set{s \in T}{s \concat 0 \in T \text{ and } s \concat 1 \in T}$ is the set of all splitting nodes of $T$. \item $T$ is perfect iff for all $s \in T$ there is $t \in \spl(T)$ such that $s \subseteq t$. \item $\SS = \set{T \subseteq 2^{<\omega}}{T\text{ is a perfect tree}}$ ordered by inclusion is Sacks forcing. \end{enumerate} \end{definition}

 \begin{definition} Let $T \in \SS$.
-We define the fusion ordering for Sacks forcing as follows: \begin{enumerate} \item Let $s \in T$ then $\sucspl_T(s)$ is the unique minimal splitting node in $T$ extending $s$. \item $\stem(T) := \sucspl_T(\emptyset)$. \item $\spl_0 := \simpleset{\stem(T)}$ and if $\spl_n(T)$ is defined for $n < \omega$ we set
+We define the fusion ordering for Sacks forcing as follows: \begin{enumerate} \item Let $s \in T$ then $\sucspl_T(s)$ is the unique minimal splitting node in $T$ extending $s$. \item $\stem(T) = \sucspl_T(\emptyset)$. \item $\spl_0 = \simpleset{\stem(T)}$ and if $\spl_n(T)$ is defined for $n < \omega$ we set

 $\spl_n(T)$ is called the $n$-th splitting level of $T$. \item Let $n < \omega$ and $S, T \in \SS$.
 We write $S \extends_n T$ iff $S \extends T$ and $\spl_n(S) = \spl_n(T)$. \end{enumerate} \end{definition}